-Edna Bonhomme, writer, historian of science and new Silver Press editor, offers a reading list exploring Black feminist perspectives on reproductive justice.
+Edna Bonhomme, writer, historian of science and co-editor of After Sex, offers a reading list exploring Black feminist perspectives on reproductive justice.

-Below, you will find five texts that discuss Black feminist approaches to reproductive justice that are inextricably linked to radical traditions that have tried to think expansively about the family by documenting the various lexicons of desire within the personal and work lives of Black people.
+Below, you will find five texts that discuss Black feminist approaches to reproductive justice.
+These books are inextricably linked to radical traditions that tried to think expansively about the family by documenting the various lexicons of desire within the personal and working lives of Black people.

 1. Killing the Black Body by Dorothy Roberts